robertoprjr/ss-lib/README.md

 # ss-lib
-A Scala/Spark library of funtions
+*A Scala/Spark library of functions*
+This is a prototype for a internal project